MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/query-connections-record-early-bound.md

 1. Checks for the current version of the org.
 2. Defines some anonymous types to define the range of possible connection property values.
 3. The `ConnectionRole` creates a connection role.
-4. The `ConnectionRoleObjectType` creates a connection role object type code row for account table.
+4. The `ConnectionRoleObjectType` creates a connection role object type code record for account entity.
-5. Creates few account and contact rows for use in the connection.
+5. Creates few account and contact records for use in the connection.

 ### Demonstrate